jakhall/planeto-cloud-events/README.md

 Your can create or edit or delete an event.

-You can create and edit your own user profile.
+You can edit your own user profile.

+Users can select the events created by other users when view each event (after login with google account) or undo the selection

 If you are the creator of the event, you can edit or delete the event.